bams-pspss/bams-pspss/README.md

 - 📫 How to reach me bams.pattarawan@gmail.com

 ## 🗒️ Goal for 2025:
-- [ ] Make a blog website for my travelling
+- [ ] Make app for Thai National Park
-    - Include the Journal
-    - Discovered Coffee Shop
-- [ ] Make online photobooth!

 ## 🌈 Goal for 2024 COMPLETE!:
 - [x] Make a simple game.